Clemente Bocciardo

 Clemente Bocciardo (1620–1658) was an Italian painter of the Baroque.
 He was born in Genoa.
 He was also called Clementone because of his large size.
-He was a pupil of Bernardo Strozzi and accompanied Giovanni Benedetto Castiglione to Rome.
 He painted a Martyrdom of St. Sebastian for the church of the Carthusians in Pisa.
-Also painted in Florence.
+He also painted in Florence.

-Life and Work
+Life and work

-He was born in Genoa in 1620, he was a pupil of Bernardo Strozzi, but he left his city very young to complete his education, together with Castiglione, first in Rome then in Florence.
-In Genoa, where he painted, according to Ratti, a Last Supper for the oratory of St. Germano (later in Santa Maria della Pietà) and a Corpus Domini for the church of St. Andrea, nothing remained of him.
+He was born in Genoa in 1620.
+He was a pupil of Bernardo Strozzi, but he left his city very young to complete his education, together with Giovanni Benedetto Castiglione, first in Rome then in Florence.
+In Genoa, where he painted, according to Ratti, a Last Supper for the oratory of St. Germano (later in Santa Maria della Pietà) and a Corpus Domini for the church of St. Andrea, nothing remains of his work.
 Leaving Florence, at least from 1639 he stayed in Pisa, where he died in 1658.